opf/openproject/docs/installation/packaged/2-configuration.md

 Where `number` is a positive number between 1 and `round(AVAILABLE_RAM * 1.5)`.

+After changing these values, call `sudo openproject configure` to apply it to the web server.

 #### Reconfigure the application

 At any point in time, you can reconfigure the whole application by re-running